 vdp.
 The model must be in the current folder or on the

 MATLAB search path.

-In the Simulink Library Browser, click the Open model or library button .
+In the Simulink Library Browser, click the Open button .

 Open the model using the Current Folder browser or your operating system file browser.

-Set favorites to easily get back to your favorite models and projects in the start page.
+Set favorites to easily find your favorite models and projects on the Simulink Start Page.

-In the Simulink start page recent files list, you can add files to favorites.
-The Favorites list then appears above recent files in the start page, so that you can easily reopen your favorite models and projects.
+In the Recent list, you can add files to favorites.
+The Favorites list then appears above recent files on the Start Page, so you can easily reopen your favorite models and projects.

-To edit or clear the list of recent files in the start page, right-click a recent file and use the context menu.
+To edit or clear the list of recent files on the Start Page, right-click a recent file and click Remove from List or Clear List.

 Simulink.history.clear to clear the Simulink history programmatically.